-The fair value of available-for-sale financial assets is determined by reference to their quoted closing bid price at the reporting date, unless it is short-term in nature, in which case its amortised cost approximates fair value.
+Investments in equities are measured at fair value through other comprehensive income.
+The fair value of the investments in equities are determined by reference to their quoted closing bid price at the reporting date, unless it is short-term in nature, in which case its amortised cost approximates fair value.

-Other receivables
+• Other receivables

-Other receivables are classified as loans and receivables.
+Other receivables are classified as financial assets measured at amortised cost.
 The fair value of other receivables is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date, unless it is short-term in nature, in which case its amortised cost approximates fair value.